zowe/community/Technical-Steering-Committee/coordinated-disclosure-details.md

 be assigned to the issue for further investigation and will track the issue until closure.
 During the closure, the disclosure process will be initiated.

+The closure means that the fix is available and published.

 ## Step 3: Limited Public Disclosure

 This step is proposed to coordinate with the vendors using and supporting Zowe.
 At this stage we